 There are 3 specific qualities I will rate.
 They are views, difficulty, and technicality.
 My rating system of 1 to 5 is not an evenly distributed rating system.
 Graphically it can be represented by the following graphics.
 The point of this scale is to differentiate the top end of the spectrum.
 The reasoning for this is that the lower end doesn’t matter as much because if the quality of a hike is worse than mediocre, why do it?
 This is especially true given the ability to explore new places.
 Of course these are my opinions and are subjective, like all our observations.

 - 5 – A must see and high priority.
 Would be on my top X places to go list if I wrote an article for buzzfeed.
 I would go back to these places in an instant.
 In the explore or exploit discussion, these places I would return to these places over exploring new places.

 - 4 – Very good views and worth the travel and effort.
 I would revisit these places given the opportunity.
 In the explore or exploit discussion for these, it would be a toss up in the sense of convenience and affordability.

 - 2 – Mediocre views and some positives.
 They are worth the effort, but I would not naturally revisit unless additional motivation.
 I’d chose exploring new places straight up compared to these.

 - 1 – Below average to bad.
 Not worth my time and effort.

 For reference, I have decently in shape, but not trail runner or marathon runner by any means.
 I love food and booze too much, also have no patience for running unless I’m chasing a plastic disc.
-My range for hiking happily is around 12-16 miles depending on the elevation change, while my max is probably around 25.
-As for full pack backpacking, my happy range is probably around 8-14 miles with max around 20.
+My range for hiking happily is under 20 miles depending on the elevation change, while my max is probably around 25.
+As for full pack backpacking, my happy range is probably under 14 miles with max so far around 20.
 I haven’t really tested my true max, but I’ve at least hit that 20 mile mark a few times.